DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Future Work

 \section{Future Work}

-Although every gene coding protein appeared in our \name\ repository has observed time-aware expression values based on the GSE3431 gene expression data~\cite{tu2005logic}, some protein nodes are currently lacking meaningful labels in the Saccharomyces Genome Database~\footnote{\url{https://www.yeastgenome.org/}}.
-Therefore, some dynamic network datasets in our \name\ repository have no $100.00\%$ label rate, which can be seen in Table~\ref{TB:dynamic_data}.
-This defect may hinder executing supervised learning based algorithms on the datasets of \name, such as some node classification tasks.
+Although every gene coding protein that appeared in our \name\ repository has observed time-aware expression values based on the GSE3431 gene expression data~\cite{tu2005logic}, some protein nodes are currently lacking meaningful labels, as shown in the Saccharomyces Genome Database\footnote{\url{https://www.yeastgenome.org/}}.
+Consequently, some dynamic network datasets in our \name\ repository have no $100.00\%$ label rate, which can be seen in Table~\ref{TB:dynamic_data}.
+This defect may hinder executing supervised learning algorithms on the datasets of \name, such as some node classification tasks.
 In the future, we will continually follow related research of unlabeled proteins of our \name\ repository and incrementally update the label set of \name.
 Also, facing imperfect labels, another possibility is using self-supervised learning techniques on graphs~\cite{DBLP:conf/cikm/JingFXCCT22, DBLP:journals/corr/abs-2206-00006}.